TheOlajide/NBA-playoff-analysis/README.md

 ## Methodology

 Raw data is first scraped from the web using a Python library designed for extracting information from online sources.
-Once collected, these raw datasets are loaded directly into a staging schema in snowflake, where they are stored in their original or minimally processed form.
+Once collected, these raw datasets are loaded with python into a staging schema in snowflake, where they are stored in their original or minimally processed form.
 From there, DBT (Data Build Tool) connects to the staging schema and applies a series of transformations such as cleaning, standardizing, and modeling the data.
 The transformed datasets are then loaded into a destination schema within Snowflake that is structured and optimized for analytical use.
-Finally, Power BI connects directly to this destination schema to perform data analysis and create interactive dashboards and visualizations for reporting and insights.
+Finally, Power BI can connect to this destination schema to perform data analysis and create interactive dashboards and visualizations for reporting and insights.

 ```
   Source Data                      ingestion         Storage/Transformation           Visualization
   ──────────                       ─────────         ──────────────────────           ─────────────

   players table.html       ─┐
   team_ratings table.html  ─┼──>   Snowflake  ──>    [Raw]     ──>   [Mart]    ──>    Dashboard/Reports
   team_stats table.html    ─┘     (warehouse)       (Staging)       (Analytics)          (Output)

 ```